jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 As with all SDK functions or tools, any workflow which uses them can only be run on machines which have them installed.
 If you export a workflow it will only export macros, it does not package custom tools or functions.
 I would love to see a NuGet style packing system built into Alteryx where workflows will install `yxi` files they need.

 Unlike many of the SDKs within Alteryx, the custom function SDK is not used by Alteryx themselves.
-It is great to see that it is listed as part of the developer documentation.
+This is one of the very few places I have encountered bugs in the engine.
+In all cases, they have been easy to work around and quickly fixed when reported to Alteryx.

+Finally, this SDK is very old - it been there ever since I became a user (but that was only version 9).
+Unfortunately, there are a few limitations with it.
+For example, there is no way to detect you are in parse mode as opposed to execution mode.

+ ## Getting Started

+ For this guide, I will be using the current version of Alteryx Design 2018.4 and Visual Studio 2017.